theCodeTeen/theCodeTeen/README.md

 ![github__intro](https://user-images.githubusercontent.com/61378660/138587640-44564e42-ff62-4148-8235-a34bc51aabba.gif)

-Worked at ExMyB and Pairbytes as Frontend Engineer and Software Engineer respectively
+Worked at ExMyB and Pairbytes as a Frontend Engineer and Software Engineer respectively

-Completed diploma in computer engineering with Rank 1 from DY Patil pratisthan's YB Patil Polytechnic , Pune 👨‍🎓
+Completed diploma in computer engineering with Rank 1 from DY Patil Pratisthan's YB Patil Polytechnic, Pune 👨‍🎓

 Full Stack Expertise in MERN Stack with deployment experience with Amazon AWS 💻

+Worked in teams following Agile methodology and Jira 👩🏻‍💻

-Love competitive programming , cleared Google CodeJam 2021 Qualification Round ⌨️
+I love competitive programming, cleared Google CodeJam 2021 Qualification Round ⌨️

 Passionate about things that make me think 💡